roguib/Android_JEDI_Project-Spring2018/README.md

 - Android studio enviroment and basic UI/UX design
 - How to think, structure, programm, debug and improve the code
 - How to publish an app to the Play Store

+## License and some considerations:
+Feel free to read, use or modify all or part of my work without giving me any credit at all.
+This activity was the final project for an extracurricular course I took during my summer holidays at my university.
+If you are interested in learning Android or want to learn more visit, the following [link](http://android.jediupc.com/ "Jedi UPC")